The Life Sciences Law Review: Mexico

 vii Post-approval controls

 In the specific case of pharmaceutical vigilance, in addition to the general procedures set out by the Health Law, those of the applicable NOM must also be satisfied.
+This vigilance has greatly increased during the past year, especially in connection to regulated products other than pharmaceuticals and duly registered medical devices, including, among others, dietary supplements, products that although not designed or bound to be used as medical devices may have similar functions or use, etc.

 viii Manufacturing controls

-Medicines, devices, food and beverages, tobacco and other regulated product's manufacturing is subject to sanitary control and includes requirements regarding premises where related 'processes' are carried out.
+Medicines, devices, food and beverages, tobacco and other regulated products' manufacturing is subject to sanitary control and includes requirements regarding premises where related 'processes' are carried out.
 In some cases, laboratories or other kinds of premises may be authorised to process products subject to this requirement through the issuance of a sanitary licence.
 The Health Law establishes different types of premises that may be authorised to operate in Mexico, including factories or laboratories of medicines, homeopathic or herbal remedies or biological products for human use, etc.

 ix Advertising and promotion